magnussolution/magnusbilling7/wiki/pt_BR/modules/queue/queue.rst

 Nome
 ----

-| Nós ainda não escrevemos a descrição deste campo.
+| Nome para a fina.